TheCreditPros/tilores_X/docs/memory-bank/activeContext.md

 ## 🎯 PROJECT OVERVIEW

-**TILORES X** is a production-ready autonomous AI platform that integrates with LangSmith for continuous monitoring, optimization, and quality management.
+**TILORES X** is a production-ready autonomous AI platform that integrates with Langfuse for comprehensive observability, monitoring, and quality management.
 The system features a real-time dashboard, virtuous cycle automation, and comprehensive LLM engine validation.
+LangSmith has been completely removed to streamline the observability infrastructure.

 ## 🚀 CURRENT STATUS: **ALL SYSTEMS OPERATIONAL - DEPLOYMENT SUCCESSFUL**